hphelion/documentation/commercial/GA1/commercial.install-GA-DNSaaS.md

 	h.
 Select the check box next to **I agree to the Terms of Use** to accept the terms and conditions.

 	i.
-Click **Submit**.</br>The credentials are authenticated and the account is created. </br>		Once you register on the HP Helion Product Catalog, you are required to configure your credentials.
+Click **Submit**.<br /> The credentials are authenticated and the account is created. <br /> Once you register on the HP Helion Product Catalog, you are required to configure your credentials.
 6. Click **Download** against the package that you want to download on your local system from a  list of .csu file.
 8. Select the appropriate file (for example: **dns.csu**) from the list and click **Publish**.
 9. Click **Publish** to install the package.